Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Well, no, no, but I'm being, I mean, I've done some SNL, but the point is this, but I really mean this.
 I learned not to be funny, but I learned what was funny.

-A lot of things you see now on T V, I mean, a ton of it, is more cute than funny.
+A lot of things you see now on TV, I mean a ton of it, is more cute than funny.
 And Tina was funny.

 I mean, they'd hand me scripts.

-We'd do a Wednesday read-through, and they'd hand us the script on a Wednesday morning and I'd read it in the makeup chair and then we'd go up to a lunch conference room which had cameras to beam us to Burbeck for the executives in California to watch the read-through at 12 noon.
+And then we'd go up to a lunch conference room, which had cameras to beam us to Burbeck for the executives in California to watch the read-through at 12 noon.

 And they'd hand me the script.
 I'd go see Robert Carlock